apache/sling-site/src/main/jbake/content/news/sling-13-released.md

 tags=launchpad
 ~~~~~~

-The Sling 13 release contains numerous improvements, such as official Java 21 support, TODO, and various performance improvements and updates.
+The Sling 13 release contains numerous improvements, such as official Java 21 support, and various performance improvements and updates.

 Read on to see more details about the individual improvements.
 To find out more about running Sling, see our [getting started page](/documentation/getting-started.html).

 ## Official support for Java 21

 The Sling Starter and included modules are validated to work on Java 11, 17 and 21.

 Note that for Java 17+ the `org.apache.sling.commons.threads` will not clean up leftover `ThreadLocal` instances unless the  `--add-opens java.base/java.lang=ALL-UNNAMED` is passed to the JVM.
 This fix is already applied to the [official Sling Starter Docker image](https://hub.docker.com/r/apache/sling) and we anticipate further fixes in this area.

+## Drop support for Java 8

-Modules started to switch to Java 11 as minimum version, so Java 8 is no longer supported for the Sling Starter.
+Some of the Sling modules and their dependencies started to switch to Java 11 as minimum version, so Java 8 is no longer supported for the Sling Starter.

 ## Update to Oak 1.72.0